ddegner/Cat-Scratches/CODE_REVIEW_SUMMARY.md

 ## 🎉 **Conclusion**

-The SafariToDrafts simplification has been **thoroughly tested and verified**.
+The Cat Scratches simplification has been **thoroughly tested and verified**.
 The changes successfully:

 - ✅ **Simplified the codebase** without introducing bugs
 - ✅ **Maintained all functionality** while improving user experience